James V: Outside interests

-According to legend, James was nicknamed "King of the Commons" as he would sometimes travel around Scotland disguised as a common man, describing himself as the "Gudeman of Ballengeich" ('Gudeman' means 'landlord' or 'farmer', and 'Ballengeich' was the nickname of a road next to Stirling Castle—meaning 'windy pass' in Gaelic).
+According to legend, James was nicknamed "King of the Commons" as he would sometimes travel around Scotland disguised as a common man, describing himself as the "Gudeman of Ballengeich". ("Gudeman" means "landlord" or "farmer", and "Ballengeich" was the nickname of a road next to Stirling Castle — meaning "windy pass" in Gaelic).
 One traditional ballad, The Jolly Beggar, is considered by some to refer to his activities.

-James was also a keen lute player.
+James was a keen lute player.
 In 1562, Sir Thomas Wood reported that James had "a singular good ear and could sing that he had never seen before" (sight-read), but his voice was "rawky" and "harske."
 At court, James maintained a band of Italian musicians who adopted the name Drummond.
 These were joined for the winter of 1529/30 by a musician and diplomat sent by the Duke of Milan, Thomas de Averencia de Brescia, probably a lutenist.
 The historian Andrea Thomas makes a useful distinction between the loud music provided at ceremonies and processionals and instruments employed for more private occasions or worship, the music fyne described by Helena Mennie Shire.
 This quieter music included a consort of viols played by four Frenchmen led by Jacques Columbell.
 It seems certain that David Peebles wrote music for James V and probable that the Scottish composer Robert Carver was in royal employ, though evidence is lacking.

 As a patron of poets and authors, James supported William Stewart and John Bellenden, the son of his nurse, who translated the Latin History of Scotland compiled in 1527 by Hector Boece into verse and prose.
 Sir David Lindsay of the Mount, the Lord Lyon, head of the Lyon Court and diplomat, was a prolific poet.
 He produced an interlude at Linlithgow Palace thought to be a version of his play The Thrie Estaitis in 1540.
 James also attracted the attention of international authors.
-The French poet Pierre de Ronsard, who had been a page of Madeleine of Valois, offered unqualified praise;
+The French poet Pierre de Ronsard, who had been a page of Madeleine of Valois, offered unqualified praise: